DevOpsOnlineTraining-2021/Maven/tags-in-maven-pom-file.md

     <project>

-        everthing we have to configure under this tag
+        everything we have to configure under this tag

     </project>